tri-bre-far/cust-trans/README.md

 - Nulls and type mismatches are handled in the pipeline

 ## 🔮 Future Improvements
-- Terraform, need to test once resolve issues
+- Terraform, need to test once resolve installation issues on laptop
-- Need to fix the errors in test_transforms.py
 - Schedule refreshes of materialized tables top_customer.sql & monthly_spend.sql in Cloud composer or Cloud scheduler
 - Consider BigQuery table-level encryption if sensitive fields are involved
 - Add dbt for modular SQL modelling